accellera-official/cci/msvc10/cci/README.txt

 the given property sheet and updating the User Macros stated below, you shall be able to compile and run the examples.

-  0. Build the 3 PoC libraries according to the previous instructions.
+  0. Build the two PoC libraries according to the previous instructions.

   1. Create a new MSVC project
      - File -> New -> Project -> Win32 Console Application